shelartia/task3_LINQ_Methods/README.md

 =======

 With mongodb and mssql
+*****

-In Project.Settings set CustomProvider with param = "MSSQL" to use MSSQL.
+In Project.Settings set CustomProvider with parameter = "MSSQL" to use MSSQL.
 By default is using Mongodb.

 *****
 Tables:
  Student(id,FirstName,LastName,Address,Group_Id)
  Group(id,GroupName,Speciality)
 *****